madweed95/voice-agent/README.md

 - **🎨 Gradient UI:** Linear-gradient backgrounds for modal and dialog content
 - **🎙️ Voice Activity Detection:** Uses `@ricky0123/vad-react` to auto-stop recording on silence
 - **🔄 WebSocket Audio:** Audio is sent/received as `audio/wav` Blobs over a persistent WebSocket connection
-- **🗂️ Message History:** Scrollable, visually clean message history with overflow handling
+- **🗂️ Message History:** Scrollable, visually clean message history with robust Blob storage and playback
-- **📈 Custom Player:** Elegant waveform player with gradient progress
+- **📈 Custom Player:** Elegant waveform player with gradient progress, using a custom React hook for gradients
 - **🔴 Pulsing Record Button:** Button animates in response to speech (VAD state)
+- **🟣 Elegant Recorder:** Uses WaveSurfer.js RecordPlugin, with React hooks for plugin lifecycle and state
+- **🧠 VAD Integration:** Recording auto-stops and resets on silence
 - **🔌 Connection Management:** WebSocket only connects when modal is open, and resets history view on close
 - **✨ UI/UX Tweaks:** All buttons, modals, and player components styled for a modern, soft look